tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 python update.py --set sn=xxx mlb=yyy smuuid=zzz
 python update.py --gen # generate and use new SN, MLB and SmUUID
 ```

-As for SmUUID, **please use your Windows system UUID**: run  `wmic csproduct get UUID` in CMD, because OpenCore will use SystemUUID you set in OC/config.plist to boot Windows.

 ### FHD Display